-late Old English hrost "wooden framework of a roof, perch for domestic fowl," from Proto-Germanic *hro(d)-st- (source also of Old Saxon hrost "framework of a roof, attic," Middle Dutch, Flemish, Dutch roest "roost," Old Norse hrot, Gothic hrot "roof," of unknown origin.
-Exact relationship and ulterior connections unknown.
-Extended sense "hen-house" is from 1580s.
-To rule the roost is recorded from 1769.
+Middle English roste, "a chicken's perch," from late Old English hrost "wooden framework of a roof; pole or perch upon which domestic fowl perch or rest for the night," from Proto-Germanic *hro(d)-st- (source also of Old Saxon hrost "framework of a roof, attic," Middle Dutch, Flemish, Dutch roest "roost," Old Norse hrot, Gothic hrot "roof"), a word of unknown origin.
+Extended sense "hen-house" is from 1580s; that of "fowls which occupy the roost collectively" is by 1827.

-1520s, from roost (n.).
+1520s, "occupy a roost, perch as a bird," from roost (n.).
 Related: Roosted; roosting.
 Chickens come home to roost in reference to eventual consequences of bad actions attested from 1824; the original proverb seems to have been curses, like chickens, come home to roost.

 updated on November 26, 2021